lilaq-project/lilaq-project.github.io/docs/tutorials/04-legend.md

-## Modifying the legend table
+## Modifying the legend grid

-Since the legend entries are arranged in a [table](https://typst.app/docs/reference/model/table/), many parameters of the legend can be adjusted through `set` rules on `table`.
+Since the legend entries are arranged in a [grid](https://typst.app/docs/reference/layout/grid/), many parameters of the legend can be adjusted through `set` rules on `grid`.

 For demonstration, let us use this technique to arrange the legend entries in two columns.
-Each entry consists of a preview image and the label, so we need to set the number of table columns to 4.
+Each entry consists of a preview image and the label, so we need to set the number of grid columns to 4.

 ```example
 #show lq.selector(lq.legend): set grid(columns: 4)